Music of Niue: History

+Tā Mē

+The Tā Mē is a traditional group performance, celebrating significant occasions such as, the opening of a new building or facility, weddings, birthdays, launches, milestones and fundraising events.
+It involves both men and women singing and dancing to Niuean songs.
+This is often accompanied by musical instruments like the guitar, ukulele and sometimes a traditionally-crafted bass drum.

+Typically, there are multiple items during a Tā Mē and the dance actions are generally choreographed to match the words of the songs.
+The songs performed often follow familiar Niuean and Pacific melodies, and some lyrics are customised to fit the occasion.

+Women usually perform seated, facing the audience, while the men perform while standing behind them.
+These positions are not a reflection of social status, as men and women hold equal standing in Niuean culture.

 Today

 As Niue modernized, its music began to be influenced by other cultures.
 Manaia Studio and the Niue Broadcasting Corporation are the only recording studios on the island.
 There are many Niue artists who have made it to the top.

-But Pauly Fuemana of OMC (Otara's Millionaires Club) is half Niuean and half Māori, became the first New Zealander to reach the top of the charts in 12 countries with his hit "How Bizarre" which sold over 3 million albums which makes him the most successful Pacific music artist ever.
+Pauly Fuemana of OMC (Otara's Millionaires Club) is half Niuean and half Māori, and became the first New Zealander to reach top of the charts in 12 countries with his hit "How Bizarre".
+The record sold over 3 million albums which made him the most successful Pacific music artist ever.
 The Fuemana Family is the most successful Pacific family with over 12 NZ music awards between.

-The musician Che Fu is very popular, and has won several Tui Awards, a New Zealand music award.
+Musician Che Fu is very popular, and has won several Tui Awards, a New Zealand music award.
 This is an enormous achievement for a country with only a few thousand people, as other countries bigger than Niue have yet to reach those heights conquered by these Niuean artists.
+His father, Tigilau Ness, is also a highly regarded artist who received a Lifetime Achievement Award at the 2009 Pacific Music Awards.

 The Kilakokonut Krew group and record label is also made up of Niuean artists Vela Manusaute and Glen Jackson.
 The migration of Niueans to New Zealand also make greater influences on Niuean music.
 There are up-and-coming artists, such as MC Kava, who now sing in contemporary styles of music like rap, hip-hop and reggae.

-There are also many Niuean artists who have produced records in Niuean language, groups like Island Pride (J'Love Hekesi), Glen JXN Jackson), PNG Highlanders, Salekiu Tusini, Niupila Billy Hunuki, Napoleon and the Lost Liku Lovers, Niue Arts Festival Group, TA5 (music), Manu Folau, Moana Lukeluke, Tony.T & Ian Hipa, Nu Beat & Tama Niue Mooli and a lot of other artists to name.
+There are also many Niuean artists who have produced records in Niuean language.
 Fuata Muta was the first Niuean group to play and record their own music albums.
 From the actual playing of the instruments to the engineering and mixing the songs at one of Sydney's largest recording studios in 1985 and 1986.
 Church choirs are also common.
 However, they sing traditional hymns with no instrumental accompaniment at all.